philip-davis/cs519-final/README.md

 Steps to Build

 1. Clone the cs519-final repo
-2. Run the init.sh script to populate the submodules
+2. Run the `init.sh` script to populate the submodules
-3. Run the install.sh script to build all packages
+3. Run the `install.sh` script to build all packages

 Steps to Run:
-1. Update the FABRIC_IFACE value
+1. Update the FABRIC_IFACE environment variable.
+It's difficult to give guidance on what the right value to use here for a given system, but generally trying different likely-looking interfaces found by `ifconfig` should work.
+If this is being run on a single machine rather than a cluster, then running the following from the repo base directory might give some hints.
+Picking the wrong value should crash the program in subsequent steps.

+`install/libfabric/bin/fi_info -p sockets -t FI_EP_MSG | grep domain`

+2.